What Is Harm Reduction?

-- Needle and syringe programs help reduce HIV and hepatitis C infections by providing people who inject drugs with sterile injection equipment.
-Needle and syringe programs do not increase drug use, and act as a bridge to other services such as HIV testing and drug dependency treatment.
+- Needle and syringe distribution programs that help reduce HIV and hepatitis C infections by providing people who inject substances with sterile injection equipment.
+Research overwhelmingly shows that needle and syringe programs do not increase drug use, and act as a bridge to other services such as HIV testing and drug dependency treatment.

 How do the Open Society Foundations support harm reduction?

 Through grant making and advocacy, we support efforts to advance harm reduction in Eastern Europe, Asia, Africa, and the Americas, including the following:

 - in Kenya, opening the country’s first peer-led needle and syringe distribution programs and pioneering alternative community dispute resolution mechanisms to keep people who use currently illegal substances out of jail

 - in Ukraine, ensuring that patients in pretrial detention have access to methadone treatment, and opening the country’s first supervised consumption site

 - in Kyrgyzstan, piloting the country’s first methadone services, needle and syringe programs inside prisons, and improving services for pregnant people who use drugs

 - in Macedonia, bringing the national government to the table around financing of harm reduction programs, and introducing, for the first time, a process for contracting with the civil society sector in the delivery of services

 - in Brazil, building a community resource center for homeless people who smoke crack cocaine in the Maré favela of Rio de Janeiro

 - in Colombia, opening the first in-country harm reduction services for people who inject heroin, and a successfully mounting a constitutional challenge around the right to universally accessible restrooms for homeless people